gtheilman/PharmacyFeud/README.md

 The game board will open in another window that is sized correctly.
 If you load the page and nothing happens,

 * Make you aren't covering up the game board with another window
-* Make sure your browser is not blocking popup windows or loading external content
+* Make sure your browser is not blocking popup windows or blocking external content